 Most life insurance companies will also require you to file a benefits claim with them before they will release the money.
-This can be a fairly complex set of documents that detail the manner and cause of death of the insured as well as other details that the insurance company may need to know in order to pay the correct death benefit.
+A life insurance claim can be a complex set of documents that detail the manner and cause of death, as well as other details that the insurance agency may need to know to pay the correct death benefit.

-If the insurance company has further questions about the nature of the insured’s death, then they may start their own investigation into the circumstances surrounding the death.
-They may obtain information such as police and medical reports and other official sources of data before making a decision on whether, or how much to pay on the death claim.
+If the insurance company has further questions about the nature of the insured’s death, they may start their own investigation into the circumstances surrounding the death.
+They may obtain additional information such as police and medical reports and other official sources of data before deciding on whether, or how much, to pay on the death claim.

-For example, if the insured died while committing a crime, then the insurance company may deny the payout even though all other conditions have been met.
-It all depends upon the specific rules of the insurance company and state laws.
-Whatever you do, be sure to contact the life insurance company immediately following the death of the insured in order to get the ball rolling.
-You should have the original death certificate on hand (preferably along with a few certified copies), the original application with the policy number and the benefits claim form on hand when you call them.
+The processes involved in claiming a death benefit may take a long time.
+Be sure to contact the life insurance company immediately following the death of the insured to get the ball rolling.
+You should have the original death certificate on hand (preferably along with a few certified copies), the original application with the policy number, and the benefits claim form on hand when you contact the insurance provider.

 It usually takes life insurance companies anywhere from 30 to 60 days to process a claim.

-The Two-Year Contestability Clause
+The Two-Year Contestability Period

 State laws usually specify the maximum amount of time that can elapse before the life insurance company must send you your check.
-The life insurance company will usually send you the funds in the form of a bank check, unless you have previously specified a direct deposit option and given the insurance company your bank information.
+The life insurance company will usually send the funds in the form of a bank check unless the beneficiaries previously specified a direct deposit option and given the insurance company the necessary bank information.

 Who Gets the Payout

-Lump sum – This is the simplest form of payout and settles the account with the insurance company with a single deposit.
+Lump-Sum – This is the simplest form of payout and settles the account with the insurance company with a single deposit.

 Tax Rules for Payouts

 This is true for all of the payout choices listed above.
-There is one possible exception, when a business or corporation purchases life insurance on one or more employees for business purposes.
+There is one possible exception: when a business or corporation purchases life insurance on one or more employees for business purposes.
 In this instance, some or all of the death benefit may become taxable depending upon certain circumstances.
 But aside from this, any money received from a personal policy is tax-free.

-For example, if you elect to receive your $100,000 death benefit in 5 equal payments over 5 years, then you would pay tax on the interest generated by the remaining $80,000 during the first year, the remaining $60,000 the second year and so on until your entire death benefit has been paid.
+For example, if you elect to receive your $100,000 death benefit in five equal payments over five years, then you would pay tax on the interest generated by the remaining $80,000 during the first year, the remaining $60,000 the second year and so on until your entire death benefit is paid.
 But you will not pay income tax on the principal.

-Using the Proceeds
+Using Life Insurance Payout Proceeds

 If you are deep in debt, then you may choose to use some or all of it to pay off your obligations, especially if they are charging you a high rate of interest.

 If you would like market growth while protecting your principal, then an equity-indexed annuity may be right for you.
-This type of vehicle pays interest into your contract based upon the performance of an underlying financial benchmark, such as the S&P 500 Index instead of at a fixed rate.
-But you cannot lose money in it when the markets go down.
+This type of vehicle pays interest into your contract based upon the performance of an underlying financial benchmark, such as the S&P 500 Index, instead of at a fixed rate.
+But unlike investing in a traditional fund, you cannot lose money in it when the markets go down.
 And you will likely earn more in this type of annuity over time than you will in a fixed annuity.